dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 * `GET /api/todo`
 * `GET /api/todo/{id}`

-Stop the app if it's still running.
-Then run it again to include the latest changes.
+Stop the application if it is still running.
+Then rebuild and run the application again to include your latest changes.

 Test the app by calling the two endpoints from a browser.
 For example: